If you are applying for this course from within the UK click apply now.

 Potential employers include the NHS, medical research institutions, clinical laboratories, drug companies, molecular biology companies and other organisations where a strong science background is an advantage.

-If you choose this degree you will be well-prepared to apply for roles as a healthcare science practitioner within the NHS, with a specialism in cardiac physiology or audiology.
+If you choose this degree you'll be well-prepared to apply for roles as a healthcare science practitioner within the NHS, specialising in cardiac physiology.

-Our course provides significant amounts of work-based learning, with unpaid placements amounting to 10 weeks in year 1, 15 weeks in year 2 and 25 weeks in year 3.
+Our course provides significant work-based learning, with unpaid placements amounting to 10 weeks in year 1, 15 weeks in year 2, and 25 weeks in year 3.